rootflo/flo-ai/README.md

 )
 ```

-### streaming-support
+### Streaming Support in LLM
 Streaming helps the llm to generate the output (response) piece-by-piece, or token-by-token,
 as it is being computed, instead of waiting until the entire response is complete before sending it to the user

 Steaming Support has been added to all the llm providers.
-Example of streaming function wiht Gemini is shown below:
+Example of streaming function with Gemini is shown below:
 ```python
 from flo_ai.llm import Gemini